sedaatalay/Apache-Spark-Examples-with-Amazon-EMR-and-S3-Services-using-Jupyter-Notebook/README.md

-# SPARK-BASED ETL on EMR
+# Apache Spark Examples with Amazon EMR and S3 Services using Jupyter Notebook

 <p> In this article we will see how to send Spark-based ETL studies to an Amazon EMR cluster.